merandagp/HIST5706-DevLogs/Nov26.MuralDevlog3.md

 What I did was edit the index.html file once it was uploaded to my github repo.
 I went to the story-name line and added this underneath: h3 class="content-warning">This website uses audio, be concious of your volume settings before opening</h3

-#### Nov 28 Another code addition

-As I've been working through some more of the finer elements of user design, I started noticing how annoying and confusing the zoom in and out feature is on the embeded map.
-Since Mural relies on scrolling, I've been seeing how easy it is for users to accidentally scroll on the map and completely loose where Mechanicsville is!
-I was also starting to question how useful the map is in The Place (Revisited) since it's purpose in the introduction is to help orient users.
-So after careful consideration, I removed it from the conclusion but still needed to work on the zooming in/out...

-To counter act this, I found a [video](https://www.youtube.com/watch?v=RBsjk3Cuf3s&list=WL&index=31&t=29s&ab_channel=KoriAshton) that helps explain some code that I can add into the index.html doc that will remove this feature.
-Here is what I need to add to the iframe code: style="pointer-events: none;"

-I put this note here as a reminder to future me when I have to go into the .html to add the volume warning anyway!

 ### Things may be getting out of hand...

 Honestly, things were going much better than I imagined they would… That's when you should always be nervous.
 With two of the main chapters done, I decided I wanted to see what it would look like by putting my mural story onto github again.
 I had a few issues this time, the first being I forgot to upload my "uploads" folder which meant that there was no multimedia content for my story (facepalm).
 But I got over that hurdle once I realized it was missing and then added the folder.
 As I was adding the multimedia content, I got a warning code from github: